UBC-MDS/pokemon-type-predictor/README.md

 ``` console
 make clean
 ```
 The details of the above commands can be found in the [Makefile](Makefile).
+This method should take at least a 1 minute to completely run.

 ### 2\.
 Using Docker